ilpropheta/playground-twh5homb/markdowns/exercise6.md

 ## `optional<T>`

-Being a hit for many years (in C++ - e.g. boost - and in other languages/paradigms), C++ has recently (C++17) welcomed `std::optional`, a value that may or may not be present.
-In other words, `optional` is like a "typed" box: it either contain or not contain a value `T`.
+Being a hit for many years (in C++ - e.g. boost - and in other languages/paradigms), C++ has recently (C++17) welcomed on bord `std::optional`, a value that may or may not be present.
+In other words, `optional` is like a "typed" box: it either contains or not contain a value `T`.
 We can ask the box if it contains an instance of `T` and, if so, we can retrieve it.

 If an `optional<T>` contains a value, the value is **guaranteed to be allocated as part of the optional object footprint** (no dynamic memory allocation ever takes place).